 As described in Section 2, the three Western occupying powers coordinated on a range of policies and jointly implemented the central economic reforms of 1948.
-Moreover, Appendix Table C4 shows that the aid provided by the European Recovery Program (Marshall Plan) was divided roughly equally across the former occupation zones on a percapita basis.
+Moreover, Appendix Table D2 shows that the aid provided by the European Recovery Program (Marshall Plan) was divided roughly equally across the former occupation zones on a percapita basis.
 Nevertheless, in addition to the differences in dealing with WWII refugees there were other areas where policy in the French and US occupation zones diverged.
 We examine whether these differences might play a role for today's economic differences across the border between the occupation zones in South-West Germany.

 Industry dismantling According to historical accounts, the main difference between the policies in the 1945-1949 French occupation zone and the US occupation zone (or the British-US Bizone since 1947) regarded the dismantling of industry structures around the end of the occupation period (e.g., Pünder, 1966, p.
 246).
 To examine the extent and any long-run effects of industry dismantling, we link detailed digitized lists of dismantled establishments (Reichelt, 1947; Harmssen, 1951) to the municipality level.
-Table 6, Panel A shows results for the share of dismantled establishments along the 1945-1949 border using equations (1)-(2).
+Table 4, Panel A shows results for the share of dismantled establishments along the 1945-1949 border using equations (1)-(2).
 The effect of US-zone location in column (1) implies that the share of dismantled establishments was 0.11 percentage points lower on the US than the French side of the border.
 This effect is statistically significant, confirming that-even very close to the 1945-1949 border-there were fewer dismantled establishments in the US zone than the French zone.
 In column (2), we include US-zone exposure.
 We find no statistically significant effect of US-zone exposure on industry dismantling.
 This stands in contrast to the significantly positive effect of US-zone exposure on income, productivity, rents, wages, value added, and education in Table 2.
 We see this as a first piece of evidence that industry dismantling cannot explain the economic patterns today along the 1945-1949 border.
 Moreover, we examine the long-run economic effects of industry dismantling by including the share of dismantled establishment at the municipality level as a control variable in the regressions of Table 2.
-Our results remain unchanged and the control for industry dismantling is mostly statistically insignificant (see Appendix B).
+Our results remain unchanged and the coefficient for industry dismantling is mostly statistically insignificant (see Appendix B).

 Our finding that industry dismantling cannot account for the economic differences we see today is in line with the quantitative literature in economic history.
 Manz (1968) documents a small impact of industry dismantling on the aggregate capital stock in 1948 in the French occupation zone and in what became West Germany.
-Ritschl (1985) observes that in the summer of 1949, total industrial production in the former British-US Bizone was only a few percentage points closer to its 1936 level than in the former French occupation zone.35 Moreover, our results in Table 5 indicate that counties across the border between the 1945-1949 French and US occupation zones in South-West Germany had similar income per capita in the years after the occupation period.
+Ritschl (1985) observes that in the summer of 1949, total industrial production in the former British-US Bizone was only a few percentage points closer to its 1936 level than in the former French occupation zone.